interledger/interledger.github.io/_content/libraries.md

 and is easy to use.

 ### Javascript Connector
 An Interledger [Connector implemented in Javascript][3].
-This project is not actively maintained, but has been battle-tested in various production deployments.
+This project has been battle-tested in various production deployments.

 ## Libraries